EXtremeExploit/KappaPad/README.md

 * Solid-Core Wire
 * Common-Cathode RGB LED

 All of the electronics were connected by a small breadboard.
 An [Arduino Pro Micro](https://www.sparkfun.com/products/12640)-compatible board was used as the microcontroller.
 Other boards that can act as a USB keyboard can be used, such as Arduino Leonardo, Arduino Zero, Arduino Due, and Teensy.

-The optional LED will light up red or green depending on which key was pressed.
-It was mounted pointing downwards in a hole in the acrylic base to provide illumination all around the edges.
+### Compatibility

+#### If your board/chip isn't here it doesn't mean it doesn't work, its just not tested

+* ATMega 32u4
+    * Arduino Leonardo

 The keys were made out of sheet aluminum, with wires crimped to provide a secure electrical connection.
 Any metal objects can be used for the keys.
 The size and material of the objects will determine the treshold values when calibrating the keyboard.

 ### Software

 The Arduino Sketch is located in the KappaPad directory of this repository.
-It requires the [CapacitiveSensor library](https://github.com/PaulStoffregen/CapacitiveSensor) so install that first from: Sketch > Import Library > Manage Libraries.

-Change the PINS you will use in KappaPad.ino.
+* **Change the pins and keys you will use in KappaPad.ino.**

 * **IF YOU ARE GONNA CHANGE KEYS, ONLY LOWERCASE ENGLISH ALPHABET ARE SUPPORTED FOR OPTIMIZATIONS (a-z)**